 TEPSLF gives borrowers a second chance to qualify for loan forgiveness.
 To take advantage of this TEPSLF opportunity, you must have:

-- Had at least 10 years of full-time employment approved by FedLoan Servicing
+- Had at least 10 years of full-time employment approved by MOHELA.

-If you were denied PSLF because of a technicality, it’s worth looking into TEPSLF to see if you qualify.
+If you were denied PSLF because of a technicality or issue with your student loan repayment, it's worth looking into TEPSLF to see if you qualify.
 Not all loans qualify for TEPSLF, so be sure to look at all of the stipulations before pursuing this option.
+If you aren't sure, book a student loan consultation with one of our student loan experts for personalized help.

 Income-driven repayment (IDR) forgiveness

 If you don’t qualify for PSLF, there’s another way to get a portion of your student loan debt forgiven.
-If you’re on an IDR plan and make payments for 20 to 25 years (depending on the specific IDR plan), any remaining student loan balance is forgiven.
+IDR forgiveness wipes out any remaining student loan balance if you're on an IDR plan and making payments for 20 to 25 years (depending on the specific IDR plan).
+Payments are determined by family size and income.

 There are four IDR plans borrowers can choose from:

-However, the good news is that you have a considerable amount of time to plan and save money to cover this expense.
-And, in the meantime, you get to enjoy lower monthly payment amounts which can make a difference in your budgeting and savings goals.
+Regardless of what happens, the good news is that you have considerable time to plan and save money to cover this expense.
+And in the meantime, you get to enjoy lower monthly payment amounts, which can make a difference in your budgeting and savings goals, especially with the new SAVE Plan.
+Visit StudentAid.gov to submit an IDR request.

 Teacher loan forgiveness